Bias. No one wants to think about it. No one wants to talk about it.

 - Individual bias of a specific reviewer (i.e., one reviewer favors female applicants over male applicants, when a reviewer ignores negative qualities because of one positive quality)

-- When a group of reviewers compromise or fold easily to one opinion to avoid conflict (groupthink)
+- When a group of reviewers compromise or fold easily to one opinion to avoid conflict (groupthink bias)

 - When a reviewer opts to follow the evaluation of another reviewer rather than going with one’s own evaluation (information cascade)

-Bias can be extremely problematic in higher education for a number of reasons, the obvious being impact on applicants.
-Not to sound dramatic, but an applicant’s future rests in the hands of reviewers.
+An applicant’s future rests in the hands of their reviewers.
 Without proper accommodation and understanding of reviewer bias, an applicant's dreams can be crushed without the reviewer even realizing his or her impact.

 The Most Common Forms of Bias in Higher Education Admissions